 If you experienced childhood emotional neglect or parental narcissistic abuse, I offer specialist counselling to support you through the experience, to help you stop second guessing yourself and to rebuild your self-confidence.

-Counselling and psychotherapy can help you build your self-confidence and self-esteem, so you feel freer and more at peace with yourself.
+Coaching and psychotherapy can help you build your self-confidence and self-esteem, so you feel freer and more at peace with yourself.
 Get in touch via email or call me on 07443 640556.